bertofurth/Seagate-Central-Debian/README.md

 After the unit has rebooted you will need to establish an ssh connection to the IP address of the unit.

-In some cases, depending on your local DHCP server configuration, the unit may come back up with the same DHCP assigned IP address it had while running Seagate Central native firmware.
+In most cases, depending on your local DHCP server configuration, the unit will come back up with the same DHCP assigned IP address it had while running Seagate Central native firmware.
 If this is the case then a few minutes after the upgrade is complete you should see a message appear in your browser indicating that the